siljesorland/semesterproject2resit/README.md

 - A logged in user should be able to delete a post

 WordPress is used as a headless CMS to manage the content.
+The content is being fetched from the Wordpress REST API.
+JWT Pluign is used for authitentication and create a new login.

+Built with